cmalaikat16/submission_reminder_app_cmalaikat16/README.md

 ## Troubleshooting
 •⁠  ⁠Ensure all scripts have proper execution permissions •⁠  ⁠Verify the ⁠ submissions.txt ⁠ file format
-•⁠  ⁠Check configuration settings in ⁠ config.env ⁠
+•⁠  ⁠Check configuration settings in ⁠ config.e

+## License

+This project is released under the MIT License.

 ## Author
 Malaika